Universal Bulb/Dimmer Test Tool

 As is sensible for any electrical/electronical project, I designed a circuit diagram, see above.
 There are two versions - a simpler one, consisting of the 230 V section only, and a second one where the optional 12 V and 24 V sections are added in red colour.

 The 230 V AC section mainly consists of 13 different sockets, each of them except one provided twice for easy comparison of various makes of bulbs.
 These sockets are all connected in parallel.
 The mains supply connecs via an IEC cable to a wall socket.
-The live wire goes from the mains inlet directly to a fuse holder, and from there to pin 1 of a 5-pole, 240° DIN socket.
+The live wire goes from the mains inlet directly to a fuse holder, and from there to pin 1 of the 5-pole, 240° DIN socket.
 DIN connectors were used in European audio and video equipment when I was a teenager, and I think that Bang & Olufsen still uses them; the 5-pole 180° version is still used for MIDI links between different musical instruments, and the first PCs also had them for connecting the keyboard.
 In some data sheet I read that the 240° version is specified for 230 V operation, which I somewhat doubtfully - and sceptically - accept.
 I use it nevertheless because it is, if I may say so, a rather elegant and cheap solution for the task at hand.
 It spares me the use of several switches and the required additional wiring (bad & good sockets and the matching plug shown in the 3rd and 4th picture).
 The circuit diagram shows that also a light dimmer module is connected to this socket.
 There are 3 different dummy plugs provided.
 One of them has a wire bridge installed from pin 1 to pin 5; this plainly bypasses the internal dimmer module.
 The second has two wire bridges installed (one between pins 1 and 2, the second between pins 4 and 5); it connects the internal dimmer module to the bulb sockets; and the third one features a tree-pole screw terminal that allows connecting an external light dimmer, bypassing the internal dimmer module at the same time.
-Note that the pin numbers (they're quite small - you really have to look for them) on plugs and socket must correspond to the numbers in the diagram.
-The 'hot' wire of each lamp socket is connected, then, to pin 5 of the DIN socket, according to the diagram.
-The 'cold' wires of the lamp sockets, i.e. the return path, are connected via a 1 Ω/5 W shunt resistor to the neutral wire of the mains inlet.
+Note that the pin numbers (they're quite small - you really have to look for them.
+The 5th picture shows the pin assignment of the plug when viewing it from the side with the solder lugs) on plugs and socket must correspond to the numbers in the diagram.
+The 'hot' wire coming form the lamp sockets is connected, then, to pin 5 of the DIN socket, according to the diagram.
+The 'cold' wires of the lamp sockets, i.e. the return path, are connected via a 1 Ω/5 W shunt resistor to the neutral pin of the mains inlet.
 Two 4 mm banana sockets allow measuring the current through the bulb(s) under test; there you can connect a multimeter in AC voltage mode; it reads one Volt per Ampère of current (1 V/A).

 The (optional) 12 V AC/DC section features both a 12 V transformer (for AC/alternating current) and a 12 V power supply unit (for DC/direct current). selectable with a DPDT toggle switch.
 Some LED bulbs are specified for only AC, some for only DC, and some for both AC and DC - and there are even ones the packing of which doesn't mention that at all.
 I want to verify if that really is correct, and if not, what is.
 In addition, there are BA15d car bulbs available equipped with two tungsten filaments used for both taillight (5 W) and brake light (21 W) within the same glass bulb.
 Normally only the 5 W filament is lit, and the 21 W filament can be added using a SPST switch.
 In the return path from the sockets there is a 0.1 Ω/3 W shunt resistor.
 Two 4 mm banana sockets allow measuring the current through the bulb(s) under test; there you can connect a multimeter in DC voltage mode; it reads 0.1 Volt per Ampère of current (0.1 V/A).